sornas/site-v2/website/pages/index_en.md

 # Are you a student?

 Great!
 It is you that we are working for.
-Because no matter your knowledge there is always an activity just for you and your programming interests.
+No matter your knowledge there is always an activity just for you and your programming interests.

 Maybe you want to learn more about version control in Git,